abhishekkumar2718/GSoC20/mergetool.md

 ## Goal

-At over 1700 lines of code, conversion of the mergetool-related scripts is impossible over a summer of code project.
+At around 1500 lines of code, conversion of the mergetool-related scripts is impossible over a summer of code project.
+[git-mergetool.sh: 529, git-mergetool--lib.sh: 463, mergetools/: 472]

 The goal of this project is to rewrite `git-mergetool.sh` in C. Normal merge conflicts would still be resolved through `git-mergetool--lib.sh` (a strategy